Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Tabletop Mountain in The Clouds

-Tabletop mountain, having some of the oldest layers of the globe, is also swirling; it has tropical crisp dense forest; and the apex of this mountain is often fogged.
-It is found in the strip of Venezuela, Brazil and the strip of Guyana and is famous due to plants, animals and a landscaped view.
-The eerie conditions that are used as the backdrop for the film was used to influence Sir Arthur Conan Doyle’s “The Lost World” and conquering it gives one a feeling that one has stepped into a pre-historic age.
+Tabletop Mountain, having some of the oldest layers of the globe, is also swirling; it has tropical crisp dense forest; and the apex of this mountain is often fogged.
+It is found in the strip of Venezuela, Brazil, and the strip of Guyana and is famous due to plants, animals, and a landscaped view.
+The eerie conditions that are used as the backdrop for the film were used to influence Sir Arthur Conan Doyle’s “The Lost World” and conquering it gives one a feeling that one has stepped into a pre-historic age.

 Glowworm Caves, New Zealand